mozilla/firefox-translations-models/README.md

 ## Vocabulary

-Prefix of the vocabulary file in the model registry:
+Prefix of the vocabulary file:
 - `vocab.` - vocabulary is reused for the source and target languages
 - `srcvocab.` and `trgvocab.` - different vocabularies for the source and target languages

 ## GEMM precision

-Suffix of the model file in the registry:
+Suffix of the model file:
 - `intgemm8.bin`  - supports `gemm-precision: int8shiftAll` inference setting
 - `intgemm.alphas.bin` - supports `gemm-precision: int8shiftAlphaAll` inference setting